skills/release-based-workflow/README.md

 To set the stage for later, let's also add a bug that we'll fix as part of the release workflow in later steps.
 We've already created a `update-text-colors` branch for you so let's create and merge a pull request with this branch.

 1. Open a **new pull request** with `base: release-v1.0` and `compare: update-text-colors`.
-1. Set the pull request title to `Updated game text style`.
+1. Set the pull request title to "Updated game text style".
 You can include a detailed pull request body, an example is below:
     ```
     ## Description:
     - Updated game text color to green
     ```
-1. Click `Create pull request`.
+1. Click **Create pull request**.
 1. We'll merge this pull request now.
-Click `Merge pull request` and delete your branch.
+Click **Merge pull request** and delete your branch.
 1. Wait about 20 seconds then refresh this page for the next step.

 </details>